 - What strategies have you considered to keep yourself physically safe during the protest? - Where were you thinking of protesting? - Who might you go with?
 Is there someone you could call in case of an emergency? - What experience do you have attending protests in the past?
 What were those protests like? - What would you do if you encountered police while protesting?

-• What do you think would happen if you were to get arrested?
+to stay as safe as possible.What do you think would happen

+if you were to get arrested?